Khap: Unofficial caste

-There are sources that describe the Khap as unofficial caste system where the panchayat dominates all other members of the group.
-Like the function of traditional caste and family systems, this Indian traditional institution engages in dispute resolution and the regulation of members' behavior.
-The group uses violence to maintain a rigid structure that controls members particularly, women, Dalit, and youths.
-The panchayats aggressively push tradition and outlook in which caste divisions are desirable while violence towards lower castes is normal and acceptable.
+There are sources that describe the Khap as an unofficial caste system where the panchayat dominates all other members of the group.
+Like the function of traditional caste and family systems, this Indian traditional institution engages in dispute resolution and the regulation of members' behaviour.
+The group uses violence to maintain a rigid structure that controls members particularly, women and youths.
+The panchayats aggressively push tradition and outlook in which caste divisions are desirable while violence towards different castes is normal and acceptable.
 An important Khap ethos involves the commitment – for the good of the community – to work with one's body, heart and soul under the leadership of its leaders, who are believed to have high moral superiority.
 For this reason, these leaders are afforded the right to demand a member's life.